cf73/humanity/content/collections/partner_initiatives/marine-microplastics-initiative.md

 ---
 id: dfae34a8-30a5-4e7c-89d7-a33917e780d8
 blueprint: partner_initiative
-title: 'Join the Marine Microplastics Initiative'
+title: 'Join the Marine Microplastics Initiative, sponsored by the Woods Hole Oceanographic Institution'
 description:
   -
     type: paragraph